Here is a common theme in a television commercial:

 - Workplace culture.

-According to the Canadian Construction Association, the construction industry employs close to one million Canadians and is responsible for about $123 billion in economic activity annually.
+The construction industry employs over one million Canadians and is responsible for hundreds of billions in economic activity annually.
 The opportunity is certainly there for women to enter the trades in search of better careers.

-George Zarogiannis, the President of Ecopainting Inc. was interviewed about this issue in an industry blog about the role women play at Ecopainting.
+A few years ago, George Zarogiannis of Ecopainting Inc, was interviewed in an industry blog about the role women play at Ecopainting.
 Below are some excerpts from the interview:

 Most of our customers don’t really think much of it.
-There is the occasional person that will see the novelty of having a woman painter, but the majority of people’s opinion is really a reflection of society’s in general.
-A painter is a painter.
+There is the occasional person that will see the novelty of having a woman painter in their home, but the majority of people’s opinion is really just a reflection of society’s belief.
+After all, a painter is a painter.

 All of them.
 One of the company founders is a woman.
 There are women in administration, marketing and sales.
-On the field some job manager are female, managing both men and women painters.
-We did have, and still have women apprentices working and applying to work for us .
+On the field, some crew leaders are female, managing both men and women painters.
+What is encouraging is that we recently have more women applying and working as painter apprentices.

 How different are women painters?

 There is the misconception that women would excel in the decorative parts of the painting trade, while men are stronger and would be able to handle the physical aspects of the job better.
-Pop psychology (you know…Men are from Mars, etc.), late night decor shows and magazine articles would make you think that is the case.
-The reality we have experienced is different.
-Men, may (sometimes) be stronger, as far as brute physical strength is concerned, but that is not needed most of the time.
-Most construction projects require the mental strength, patience and stamina that sometimes only women can provide.
-The hard work that some of our women painters have contributed over the years has been humbling.
-And yes, our women painters have been as comfortable, or not, as men have been on 32 foot ladders.
+Pop psychology pushes that concept.
+You know…Men are from Mars, Women are from Venus.
+Decor TV shows, as well as magazines and blogs definitely push that narrative.
+The reality we have experienced on the field is different.
+Men, may (sometimes) be stronger, as far as brute physical strength is concerned, but that strength is rarely useful.
+Most construction projects require incredible mental strength, patience and stamina and women have that in abundance.
+The hard work that some of our women painters have contributed over the years has been nothing short of humbling.
+And yes, our women painters have been as comfortable, or not, as men have been when working on 32 foot ladders.

 What about other women benefits such as additional maternity benefits, flex time for mothers, childcare allowances?
 Some bigger and forward thinking companies offer such benefits.
 Is it possible for small painting contractors to offer such benefits?
 We do not only think it is possible but likely.
 As our company grows, the possibilities become very exciting.